awwithro/makemea/README.md

 ### Combining Templates

-`roll` and `lookup` can be combined useing variables to lookup a value from another table a random number of times.
+`roll` and `lookup` can be combined using variables to lookup a value from another table a random number of times.
 The following table does the following:

 1. Rolls 2d4
 2. Stores the result in a variable named "r"
-3. Calls the lookup function and uses the value of "r" to perform the lookup 2 - 8
+3. Calls the lookup function and uses the value of "r" to perform the lookup
+4. The result will be a list of 2 - 8 creatures

 Try it with `makemea "makemea/templates/combiningtemplates/encounter"`